Shelby Daytona: Chassis # CSX2602

 This was the fifth Shelby Coupe built and the fourth completed at Carrozzeria Gransport.
 It competed in six 1965 races (Daytona, Sebring, Monza, Spa, Nürburgring and LeMans) and was driven by Rick Muther, John Timanus, Lew Spencer, Jim Adams, Phil Hill, Jack Sears, John Whitmore, Peter Sutcliffe and Peter Harper.
 Prior to the Le Mans race, chassis CSX 2602 was also raced at Daytona (driven by Muther and Timanus) in 1965, Sebring (driven by Spencer, Adams, and Hill) in 1965, Monza (driven by Sears and Whitmore) in 1965, and Nurburgring (driven by Sears and Gardner) also in 1965.

 Racing with the #59 at Le Mans on June 19–20, 1965, British drivers Sutcliffe and Harper ran CSX2602 with the distinctive Red & White Swiss colors for the famous Swiss racing team "Scuderia Filipinetti".
 The latter had already earned a reputation for themselves racing Ferraris.
 When Ford used up their allotment of entries for the 1965 Le Mans race, they asked team owner Georges Filipinetti to buy a Shelby Coupe from Alan Mann Racing and race it as his own annual entry.
 The red and white Cobra ran until the 10th hour, when a blown engine put it out of the race.
 After Le Mans, chassis CSX2602 was returned to Alan Mann Racing.
 It was repainted in the Shelby American team colors and never raced again.

 Continuation model

 In July 2015 Shelby American announced that they would produce a limited run of 50 continuation Daytonas to honor the 50th anniversary of the Daytona's win in the International Championship for GT Manufacturers.
 Some of the 50 are to be aluminum-bodied, while others will have cheaper fiberglass bodies.

 Ford Shelby GR-1

 In 2004 Ford and Shelby created a sports coupe dubbed the Ford Shelby GR-1, with a sleek body and the new V10 powering the new Shelby Cobra.
-Carroll Shelby has explained that he does not want it to be called a Cobra, but it does bear resemblance to the Daytona.
+Carroll Shelby has explained that he did not want it to be called a Cobra, but it does bear resemblance to the Daytona.